rokyed/tile-editor/README.md

-# tile-editor
+# Tile-editor

-This is a tool to draw 2D maps, with 32 layers, simple and versatile.
+Tile-editor is a versatile 2D map editor designed for creating and managing tile-based maps with up to 32 customizable layers.
+It supports various tile sizes and formats, allowing users to tailor the editor to their specific needs.